27 December 2020

-Make 2021 the year you keep your writing plans and achieve your ambitions with our ten-point checklist
+Make NOW the time to keep your writing plans and achieve your ambitions with our ten-point checklist

 1. Decide what you want to accomplish